Seth-Miller/12c-rac-docker/README.md

 Create the RAC node image.
 ```
-docker build --tag giready Dockerfile-bind
+docker build --tag giready Dockerfile-racnode
 ```

 Create the RAC node container.
 The `/oracledata/stage` directory holds the Oracle installation files.
 The `/sys/fs/cgroup` directory is necessary for systemd to run in the containers.
 The grid installation will fail without at least 1.5GB of shared memory.
-I set this container to 2GB.
 ```
 docker run \
---detach true \
+--detach \
---interactive true \
---privileged true \
+--privileged \
 --name rac1 \
 --hostname rac1 \
 --volume /oracledata/stage:/stage \
 --volume /sys/fs/cgroup:/sys/fs/cgroup:ro \
---dns=10.10.10.10 \
+--dns 10.10.10.10 \
 --shm-size 2048m \
 giready \
 /usr/lib/systemd/systemd --system --unit=multi-user.target
 ```

 Add the two custom networks to the RAC node container.
 I initially tried to use the `docker network connect` commands that were used for the DHCPD container but the name of the network adapter must be consistent in all the RAC node container and `docker network connect` does not allow you to specify an adapter name.
-Pipework is essentially doing exactly what `docker network connect` does with the additional abilities to specify the network interface name both inside the container and on the host as well not giving the new adapters IPs so the IPs can come from the dhcpd container which will update the bind container.
-Unlike the native docker network functions, the pipework virtual adapters are not deleted when the container is removed which is the reason for the `ip link delete` commands.
+Pipework is essentially doing exactly what `docker network connect` does with the additional abilities to specify the network interface name both inside the container and on the host as well not giving the new adapters IPs so the IPs can come from the dhcpd container.
+Unlike the native docker network functions, the pipework virtual adapters are not deleted automatically when the container is removed.
+There can be consequences if you are recreating your RAC containers over and over again without deleting the virtual adapters so the `ip link delete` commands were added to delete any previously existing virtual adapters before creating the new ones needed by the RAC node container.
+The `ip link delete` commands will error out if these virtual adapters don't yet exist.
+These errors can be ignored.
+The `Warning: arping not found` errors can also be ignored.
 Pipework is using the existing networks instead of creating new ones.
 ```
 sudo ip link delete rac1-pub
 sudo /srv/docker/pipework/pipework br-$(docker network ls -q -f NAME=pub) -i eth1 -l rac1-pub rac1 0.0.0.0/24